andrei-akopian/TMPTSCH/demo.md

 Checkmark the box on the top left
 // And hit R

-Open the dev console:
+Now see the dev console:
 (rightclick > inspect > console)
-// Go back and forth between slides
+// Your notes will appear here
-// Text starting with "//" will become presetner notes.
+// Lines starting with "//" will become presetner notes.
+// Now go to the next slides, the notes for them should appear.
+Check the editor to see the syntax.
 // (the notes on the previous slides are just for showcase)

 Want to make your own presentation?

 Well, the built-in editor is kinda bad
+// I may or may not go fix it

 So you will have to write some plaintext files and click [Choose File] to import them
+// Not newbie friendly... yeah

 Check repo for more instructions & info